Monday, February 8, 2016

-Pre-Apprentice Training for Ironworkers is an 80-hour course designed to provide the Iron Worker student with the initial knowledge and skills required for his or her first day on the job site.
+Pre-Apprentice Training for Ironworkers is a 40-hour course designed to provide the Iron Worker student with the initial knowledge and skills required for his or her first day on the job site.

 Layout Instruments is a 4 hour course designed to provide the Iron Worker student with training in using basic layout tools, using automatic levels, and Laser/Electronic Tape Measures.